To our Westminster family and friends:

 How do I share my feelings about what I’d like to see in our next senior pastor?

 This process will absolutely include reaching out to the Westminster community for input.
 (In fact, there’s even a form for that!)
-Once the PNC is formed, you will also be able to contact the committee directly.
+Once the PNC begins their work in October, you will also be able to contact the committee directly.